cater20/project1/README.md

 # fruitHub
 fruitHUb is a webbased application developed using javascript ,css and html synatx that help user to get friuts of their choices and even post images of such fruits of their llikings to other users.

-#### By **{List of contributors}**
+## By
+ Keta Chrisphine

 ## Description
-{This is a detailed description of your application, including its purpose and usage.
-Give as much detail as needed to explain what the application does, and any other information you want users or other developers to have. }
+fruitHUb is a webbased application developed using javascript ,css and html synatx that help user to get friuts of their choices and even post images of such fruits of their likings to other users. it consists of the user frontpage and a backend

-## Setup/Installation Requirements
+## Setup
 clone the repo to your local machine cd the repo in the terminal start the server using json